opendocsg/slw-judgments-backfill/2011_SGHC_94/report.md

  [MB] to pay the mother a sum of $1,000 per month, alternatively, a lump sum of $100,000.

 6       The 2006 Summons was dismissed by DJ Khoo Oon Soo on 11 November 2006.
 The mother’s appeal was dismissed by Tay Yong Kwang J with no order as to costs on 7 March 2007.
-In his ruling, Tay J cautioned the mother about future costs orders if she persisted in taking out unmeritorious applications and appeals (see _MB v MC_ [2008] SGHC 246 at [7]).
+In his ruling, Tay J cautioned the mother about future costs orders if she persisted in taking out unmeritorious applications and appeals (see _MB v MC_ <span class="citation">[2008] SGHC 246</span> at [7]).

 7       The mother filed Summons No 650228/2008 (“the 2008 Summons”) on 24 June 2008.
 The 2008 Summons was heard by DJ Regina Ow.
 On this occasion, the mother limited her claim to lump sum maintenance of $250,000 for both her son and herself.
 DJ Ow dismissed the 2008 Summons.
 The mother’s appeal was also dismissed by Woo Bih Li J on 14 November 2008.
 On appeal, it was made known that the lump sum maintenance of $250,000 was for the son only.
-The neutral citation of Woo J’s written Grounds of Decision is _MB v MC_ [2008] SGHC 246.
+The neutral citation of Woo J’s written Grounds of Decision is _MB v MC_ <span class="citation">[2008] SGHC 246</span>.

 8       Several months before the 2008 Summons was taken out, [MB] made a new Will to replace an earlier one executed on 28 February 2001.
 In his Last Will and Testament dated 9 April 2008 (“the 2008 Will”), [MB] made two specific bequeaths: (a) $10,000 to the son, and (b) $5,000 to the mother.
 The residue of the estate, after payment of [MB]’s debts, funeral and testamentary expenses, was to be divided between [MB]’s two daughters, [AQA] and [D] in equal shares.